vlanse/pymr/README.md

 💀 - MR is too old (> 10d for now)

+💔 - MR was approved by current user (you) at some moment earlier, but approve has been removed for some reason

 🤖 - MR is created by 'robot', see `robots` section in config